EGI-Federation/documentation/README.md

 npm ci
 ```

-The supported Hugo version is documented under the `binaries` folder.
+The supported Hugo version is shipped under the `binaries` folder.
-To help testing a binary version of Hugo (extended version.
-Updates
-can be downloaded at
+Updates can be downloaded at
 [the Hugo releases page](https://github.com/gohugoio/hugo/releases).

 ### Building the site